cdevries380/bike-share-data-analysis/README.md

 3. **Deploy Marketing at Tourist Hotspots**
    - Place kiosks/ads at high-traffic tourist stations
-   - Introduce weekend/visitor-friendly passes with an upsell path to membership
+   - Introduce weekend/visitor-friendly passes with a clear upsell path to membership